gardhr/cosi/README.md

 ## Examples

-For now Javscript and C examples can found in "main.js" and "cosi.c".
+For now Javascript and C examples can found in "main.js" and "cosi.c".

 ## Status